 Over the course of this past fiscal year the budget was amended one time.
 The amendment effectively approves any expenditure that had already been incurred that exceeded its original budgeted amount.
 The primary reasons for amending the budget are to account for unanticipated changes in both revenues and expenditures and to prevent compliance violations under the Council's grants from GOEA.
+The Council does not budget the general fund.

-You can find schedules of the original and amended budgets in the Supplementary Financial Information Required by GASB Statement 34 section of this report on pages 43 to 47.
+You can find schedules of the original and amended budgets in the Supplementary Financial Information Required by GASB Statement 34 section of this report on pages 35 to 38.
 When you review the budget versus actual schedule, you will note that the favorable and unfavorable variances are not very large.
 This is a result of the budget amendment process, which allows us the opportunity to use hindsight to adjust the forecast that it made at the beginning of the year.
 With only two months left in the fiscal year at the time the budget is amended, the risk of a significant budget overrun is reduced because of our ability to more accurately predict what will occur over a shorter period of time versus a longer period of time.